-This course introduces the students to different theories and practices concerning the manners that major powers conducts their policies.
-It aims at making students understand how decision makers in major powers work out their international objectives and strategies.
+This course introduces the students to different theories and practices dictating the way that major powers conduct their policies.
+It aims at helping students understand how decisions makers in major powers work out their international objectives and strategies.

-PSIA 236 THE ARABWORLD AND EUROPE.
-CONFRONTATION AND COOPERATION 3.0: 3 cr.
+PSIA 236 THE ARAB WORLD AND EUROPE, CONFRONTATION AND COOPERATION 3.0: 3 cr.
 E

-This course examines the development of relations between Europe and the Arab World from the period of colonization to the present, exploring the shift in these relations from confrontation to cooperation following the Barcelona declaration
+This course examines the development of relations between Europe and the Arab World from the period of colonization to the present, exploring the shift in these relations from confrontation to cooperation following the Barcelona declaration .